 To configure your Vault to create and evaluate incoming, in-process, and outgoing inspections, see Configuring Incoming, In-Process & Outgoing Inspections for more details.

-Configuring COA Inspections
+Configuring CoA Inspections

-To configure your Vault to create and analyze COA inspections, see Configuring COA Inspections for more details.
+To configure your Vault to create and analyze CoA inspections, see Configuring CoA Inspections for more details.

 Inspections Lifecycles